 A: Yes, it does when your name is Feudi San Gregorio.
 They purchased the Campo alle Comete property in February 2016, and its 15 hectares is their first venture in Tuscany.
 Feudi San Gregorio is an iconic and ambitious wine producer that led the winemaking renaissance in southern Italy.
 From their base in Campania, they based their success on indigenous grape varieties and now have over 300 hectares across a range of terroirs.
 Best known for their superb Falanghina and Fiano whites and Aglianico reds, all are organic, with excellent marketing and label design.
 The Bolgheri represents a new challenge, with a different terroir, international varieties and stiff competition.
 Campo alle Comete has a standalone identity; you won’t see the Feudi San Gregorio name on the bottle.
 Campo alle Comete is an old local place name, meaning field of comets.

-Stupore 2015 is the first wine to appear and has been on the Italian market a matter of weeks.
+Stupore 2015 is the first wine to appear and has its official launch in Italy at VinItaly during April 9-12 2017.
 It’s a seamless red blend; being 50% Merlot, 25% Syrah, 20% Petit Verdot, and 5% Cabernet Sauvignon.
 After fermentation in stainless steel, the wines receive ten months maturation in oak.
 They use a mix of medium-toast old and new oak barriques and foudres.
 After blending, another six months in bottle settles the wine down before release.

 This wine is to be followed soon by a Vermentino white, a Rosé, and a monovarietal Cabernet Sauvignon.
 However, I’ll have to wait until at least 2018 to try the flagship blend, Campo alle Comete Bolgheri Superiore DOC.
 That’s because a Bolgheri Superiore must be aged longer, for at least 24 months.
 At that point, Stupore will become the second wine of the property.